meteor/meteor/content/routing.md

 });
 ```

-*Snippet 5.1.1: Defining a helper to pass a blog post object to the blog post page template using a URL parameter*
+*Snippet: Defining a helper to pass a blog post object to the blog post page template using a URL parameter*

 Now, we can use this helper in our HTML to display the post content: